 Christchurch is the largest city in the south island of New Zealand and was the first stop on my trip to the country.
-Feeling incredibly jet-lagged after 30 or so hours of travelling from the UK, we had a few days in the city to adjust and explore.
-Christchurch isn’t massive so I would say that a few days is more that sufficient to see a lot of what it has to offer – here are 7 of my recommendations.
+Feeling incredibly jet-lagged after 30-or-so hours of travelling from the UK, we had a few days in the city to adjust and explore.
+Christchurch isn’t massive, so I would say that a few days is more than sufficient to see a lot of what it has to offer – here are 7 of my recommendations!

 4. Spot and Antony Gormley work.
 Keep your eyes peeled, there are two in the city.

 5. Grab something to eat and drink.
 Christchurch has a fantastic selection of cafes and restaurants, so you’re spoilt for choice.
 Some of the places I liked were Westend Stories, Unusual Cafe, Cafe Valentino and 5th Street.

 6. Christchurch Botanic Gardens.
 One of my favourite parts of the city was by far the beautiful botanic gardens.
 I especially loved the rose garden and the Victorian greenhouse.

 7. Punting.
 Finally, if you are lucky enough to have better weather than we did during our visit, punting is a great way to see the city from the Avon River.